 The amount of pain experienced might become worse for a short period of time.
 If this occurs, it is not dangerous and should settle over time.
-Hey radiofrequency ablation is usually more painful for the first week and then subsides in intensity every week after that.
-It may take 4-6 weeks for the full effect of the radiofrequency ablation to take place.

 Back at home

 You can remove the dressing from the injection site after 24 hours.